graememeyer/BUP-Extractor/README.md

 This project is distrubuted under the MIT license, with the exception of the included 7-Zip executable which is distributed under the LGPL License, as per the 7-Zip "License for use and distribution" notice.

+Please see the LICENSE file for more information.